stevekrouse/theseus/README.md

 the solutions were so long (and, more importantly, there was so many possible solutions) that it was taking way too long to get even one answer.
 Thus, I needed a way to get rid of some solutions that were almost identical to others.
-My girlfriend (who, if you remember, helped me solve the recursive maze) came up with a key insight that I could remove the solutions whose both positions arrive at the same point at the same time.
+My girlfriend came up with a key insight that I could remove the solutions whose both positions arrive at the same point at the same time.
 This is because this would indicate that these mazes have "converged."
 Convergence happened most often in key places where you need to trap the minotaur to win.